 Katherine would outlive John and died at Lincoln on 10th May 1403.
 She was buried, close to the High Altar, in the cathedral in which she had married her prince just 7 years earlier.
 Her daughter Joan, Countess of Westmoreland, was laid to rest beside her, following her death in 1440.
 Their tombs, however, are empty and they are buried beneath the floor of the cathedral.

-John himself died in February 1399, probably at Leicester Castle.
+John himself died on 3 February 1399, probably at Leicester Castle.
 He was buried in Old St Paul’s Cathedral, beside his first wife, Blanche of Lancaster.
 This has often been seen as his final act of love for his first wife, despite the problems John went through in order to finally be able to marry his mistress, Katherine Swynford.

 Personally, I think the two ladies, Blanche and Katherine, were his true love at different parts of John’s life.
 And I hope he had some feelings for poor Constance, who frequently appears as only a means to his dynastic ambitions.